lindseystead/SmartSheetConnect/replit.md

-# Lifesaver Tech - Smart Intake Form
+# Lifesaver Technology Services - Smart Intake Form

 ## Overview

-Lifesaver Tech is a lead capture and management application that serves as both a functional business tool and a marketing demonstration.
-The application provides an automated intake form system that instantly logs submissions to Google Sheets and sends real-time notifications to business owners.
+Lifesaver Technology Services is a lead capture and management application that serves as both a functional business tool and a marketing demonstration.
+The application provides an automated intake form system that instantly logs submissions to Google Sheets and sends real-time notifications to business owners via email and Slack.

-The primary purpose is to demonstrate a zero-friction lead capture workflow - visitors submit contact information through a polished web form, which automatically synchronizes with Google Sheets for data organization and triggers email notifications to ensure rapid follow-up.
+The primary purpose is to demonstrate a zero-friction lead capture workflow - visitors submit contact information through a polished web form, which automatically synchronizes with Google Sheets for data organization and triggers instant notifications (email and Slack) to ensure rapid follow-up.

+**Website:** www.lifesavertech.ca

 ## User Preferences